 \textbf{IMDB.} We follow the pre-processing and modeling steps taken in a standard tutorial on LSTM training for sentiment prediction with the IMDB dataset.\footnote{ See \url{https://github.com/hansmichaels/sentiment-analysis-IMDB-Review-using-LSTM/blob/master/sentiment_analysis.py.ipynb}.} The CSV is included in the repository named above, and can be additionally downloaded from Kaggle or ai.standford.\footnote{ See \url{https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews} or \url{http://ai.stanford.edu/\~amaas/data/sentiment/}.} In particular, these include removal of HTML-tags, non-alphabetical characters, and stopwords based on the the list provided in the ntlk package, as well as changing all alphabetical characters to lower-case.
 We then train a standard LSTM model, with 32 as the embedding dimension and 64 as the dimensionality of the output space of the LSTM layer, and an additional dense layer with output size 1.
 We use the sigmoid activation function, binary cross-entropy loss, and optimize with Adam \citep{kingma_adam}.
-All other hyperparameters are set to their default values as specified by Keras.\footnote{ See \url{https://keras.io}} The model achieves an accuracy of 87.03\%.
+All other hyperparameters are set to their default values as specified by Keras.\footnote{ See \url{https://keras.io}.} The model achieves an accuracy of 87.03\%.

-\textbf{Adult Income.} We obtain the adult income dataset via DiCE's implementation.\footnote{See \url{https://github.com/interpretml/DiCE.}} to maximize comparability of our methods DiCE in turn followed the pre-processing steps of Haojun Zhu 2016.\footnote{See \url{https://rpubs.com/H_Zhu/235617}.} We further use a pretrained MLP model trained by DiCE for our recourse comparison, which is a single layer, non-linear model trained with TensorFlow, and stored in their repository as `adult.h5'.
+\textbf{Adult Income.} We obtain the adult income dataset via DiCE's implementation\footnote{See \url{https://github.com/interpretml/DiCE}.} and followed Haojun Zhu's pre-processing steps.\footnote{See \url{https://rpubs.com/H_Zhu/235617}.} For our recourse comparison, we use a pretrained MLP model provided by the authors of DiCE, which is a single layer, non-linear model trained with TensorFlow and stored in their repository as `adult.h5'.

-\subsubsection{Tasks}
+\subsection{Tasks}

-\textbf{Comparison with attributions.} For completeness, we also include here comparison of cumulative attribution scores per cardinality with probabilities of sufficiency as defined in LENS for I2R view, see Fig. \ref{fig:credit_spam_shap_i2r}.
+\textbf{Comparison with attributions.} For completeness, we also include here comparison of cumulative attribution scores per cardinality with probabilities of sufficiency for the I2R view (see Fig. \ref{fig:credit_spam_shap_i2r_supp}).